kubernetes/enhancements/keps/sig-api-machinery/3920-finish-feature-flags/README.md

   going back into a pristine state, the cluster goes into a third state, off-with-dangling-references.
 This third state is tested less well than either the on or off states.
-* Because of this, it's risky to try alpha features with important clusters.
+* Because of this, it's risky to try alpha features with important clusters, beyond just the risk of the alpha feature going haywire.
 * It's not very useful or convenient to make disposable clusters to try alpha features.
 * Because of that, it's extremely hard to get robust feedback about features